Wessex Centre for History and Archaeology

 Research students are supervised to MPhil/PhD degrees across the whole thematic range of regional history and archaeology, from the earliest times to the present days.
 Applications from prospective students are welcome; for more information, contact the Convenor, Dr Simon Sandall.

 The WCHA organises an annual series of research seminars and a spring symposium (find out about the latest symposium, which took place on 8 Feb.
 2020).
 WCHA events are free and open to anyone interested in current Wessex-related historical or archaeological research.
-For information on current and forthcoming WCHA events, see What's Happening below, visit the WCHA Facebook page, the History Facebook page, the History 2019-20 News and Events page, or explore the University's public events calendar.
-If you would like to be added to our mailing list, email the Convener, Dr Simon Sandall.
+For information on current and forthcoming WCHA events, see What's Happening below, visit the WCHA Facebook page or explore the University's public events calendar.
+If you would like to be added to our mailing list, email the Convenor, Dr Simon Sandall.

 Meet the WCHA team